IMartinMenendez/FinalProject/README.md

 ### Events

 All related with Events, where they are saved and displayed.
 Different queries will display the Events by date, by place, by type, by user and much more!
-You can create events, delete them, join or unattend, and much more!
+You can create events, delete them, join or unattend...

 ### Course